Thomas Krens, Chairman & CEO GCAM

 Artistic Director of the Prada Foundation, Milan (1998-present)

-Germano Celant is widely recognized as one of the most influential interpreters of the late 20th century avant-garde.
-Mr. Celant is internationally acknowledged for his theories as one of the principal proponents on Arte Povera, a term he coined for that movement.
-He has curated hundreds of exhibitions in the most prominent international museums and institutions worldwide, including the anthological exhibition of Frank Gehry 1998-2008 for the Triennale of Milano.
-He also supervised the opening of the Annabianca and Emilio Vedova Foundation in Venice (with the building project by Renzo Piano).
-Mr. Celant was the Senior Curator for Contemporary Art at the Solomon R. Guggenheim Museum in New York City from 1988 to 2009.
-While he was at the Guggenheim, Mr. Celant curated numerous legendary exhibitions, including The Italian Metamorphosis, the Giorgio Armani Retrospective, the Andy Warhol Retrospective, and the Frank Gehry: Architect exhibitions.
-Mr. Celant has worked with Thomas Krens on museum development projects throughout the world for three decades.
+Germano Celant is widely recognized as one of the most influential interpreters of the late 20th century avant-garde and is internationally acknowledged as one of the principal proponents on Arte Povera, a term he coined.
+He supervised the opening of the Annabianca and Emilio Vedova Foundation in Venice (with the building project by Renzo Piano) and was Senior Curator for Contemporary Art at the Solomon R. Guggenheim Museum from 1988 to 2009.
 As Artistic Director of the Prada Foundation, in collaboration with Rem Koolhaas and Miuccia Prada, he oversaw the conceptualization and realization of the new location of the Prada Foundation, opened in Milan in 2015.
-His responsibilities at the Prada foundation— begun in 1993 and continuing to this day-- overlapped with his role at the Guggenheim for 16 years.
 Mr. Celant has been Senior Curator for Contemporary Art at GCAM since 2009.

 Daniel J. Arbess

 New York, USA